MHickey2/Wannabe-Healthy/README.md

 <br>

 One last bug relates to the images for the recipes.
 For the blog I was able to select set sizes from Pexel, but the recipes needed specific images that were not available in Pexels, so had to use the images from the LIDL website, and these were not uniform, so were a little more problematic to work with.
 Although I did test uploading larger pictures and it did seem to display them correctly.
+There is always some uncertaintlly however when it comes to users uploading images of different formats.

 <br>